Friends House Senior Association Committees and Activities

 Service to the Care Center: Residents from Residential Living help with activities in the Assisted Living and Skilled Nursing Centers.
 Activities include calling Bingo games, providing art lessons and playing the piano for hymn singing.

-Wellness Committee: Working with the Aging Well With Friends program staff, the committee represents the residents’ perspective and supports the Resource Coordinator in producing wellness activities for the community.
+Wellness Committee: This committee represents the residents’ perspective and supports the Resource Coordinator in producing wellness activities for the community.
 Some of the activities that the committee helps with are expansion of yoga classes and hosting a Wellness Fair for the community.